Juscelino Kubitschek: Media

 In 2006, Globo created a miniseries based on Kubitschek's life called JK, featuring Wagner Moura (portraying Kubitschek ages 18–43) and José Wilker (ages 44–75).

-Descendants
+Personal life

+In December 1931, he married Sarah Lemos, with whom he had a daughter, Márcia, in 1943.
+The couple also adopted Maria Estela in 1947.

-In 1980, his daughter Márcia Kubitschek (1943–2000) married Cuban-American ballet star Fernando Bujones.
-Márcia Kubitschek was elected to the National Congress of Brazil in 1987 and served as lieutenant governor of the Federal District from 1991 to 1994.
+In 1980, Márcia married Cuban-American ballet star Fernando Bujones.
+She was elected to the National Congress of Brazil in 1987 and served as lieutenant governor of the Federal District from 1991 to 1994.